 Harness the scope for ICTs to support women's entrepreneurship

-Encourage women entrepreneurs in developing countries to make effective use of relevant ICTs in support of their business activities.
+Encourage women entrepreneurs in developing countries, especially in rural and remote communities, to make effective use of relevant ICTs in support of their business activities.

-Encourage women entrepreneurs in developing countries to become engaged in the ICT sector as a way to seize income opportunities in rural and remote communities, benefiting them and their families.
+Encourage women entrepreneurs in developing countries to become engaged in the ICT producing sector as a way to seize income opportunities.

 Improve access to e-business data to facilitate impact assessments

-Continue efforts to produce data on enterprise use of ICT and the ICT sector to help decision makers understand e-business trends and impacts by applying internationally agreed indicators and standards.
+Continue efforts to produce data on enterprise use of ICT and the ICT sector, including by collaborating with the ICT industry itself, to help decision makers understand e-business trends and impacts by applying internationally agreed indicators and standards.

 Improve the measurement of national and cross-border e-commerce and of trade in ICT services and ICT-enabled services.

-Collaborate with the ICT industry to produce data that can support the planning needs of policy-makers for the promotion of the local ICT sector.

 Analyze the impact of e-commerce and e-business for countries, especially the least developed countries.

 Enhance the involvement of all e-business stakeholders in policy formulation and implementation

-Engage grass-roots practitioners and thought leaders in macro-level discussions on e-business, including through participatory technologies such as social media.
+Engage grass-roots practitioners and thought leaders in national level discussions on e-business through various channels, including through participatory technologies such as social media.

-Ensure the sustainability of e-business solutions by engaging users as well as local and global ecosystem players, in innovation processes from the early stages of design and testing.
+Ensure the sustainability of e-business solutions by engaging users as well as local and global ecosystem players in innovation processes from the early stages of design and testing.